mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox-documentation.md

 The HSI UI Components combobox follows the
 [W3C Combobox pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).
 When the W3C patterns do
-not cover a functionality, we use the
-[Angular Material Combobox](https://material.angular.io/components/combobox/overview) as a reference.
+not cover a functionality (for example, multi-select), we use the [Angular Material Combobox](https://material.angular.io/components/combobox/overview) as a reference.

-A combobox is composed of the following components:
+A combobox is minimally composed of the following components:

 - ComboboxComponent
 - TextboxComponent